yishn/chinese-tokenizer/README.md

 # chinese-tokenizer

 Tokenizes Chinese texts into words using [CC-CEDICT](https://cc-cedict.org/).
+You can try it out at [the demo page](https://yishn.github.io/chinese-tokenizer/).

 ## How this works